psliwa/idea-composer-plugin/README.md

 PhpStorm 8.0.2+ and 139+ version Intellij are supported, because in that version json language support is natively in intellij sdk.

+This plugin provides completion for:

+* composer.json schema
-Code completion is based on composer.json schema, but there is also package names and version completion in require, require-dev etc properties.
+* package names and version (in require, require-dev etc)
+* filepath completion (in bin, autoload etc)

+[There][2] you can find plugin homepage.

 ## This plugin in work